KiJeong-Lim/Fol-archived/README.md

 1. Install [opam](https://opam.ocaml.org/doc/Install.html).

-2. Open this folder in your terminal.
+2. Open this repository in your terminal.

 3. Type the following script in the terminal: